 Lichen planus, also a fairly common skin disease.
-One of those autoimmune skin disorders like psoriasis, it is seen in about 0.5 to 2% of the population in our country.
+One of those autoimmune skin disorders, it is seen in about 0.5 to two per cent of the population in our country.
 We can observe relatively higher levels of anxiety and mental depression in people suffering from lichen planus.
 It is an inflammation in the skin which is shown out in the form of lesions, rashes, redness, and papules with itching.

 There are types in the lichen Planus depending on the morphology.
 Hypertrophic, atrophic, ulcerative, actinic, follicular, vesiculobullous etc.